hungryrobot1/MCP-PIF/README.md

-# Model Context Protocol TypeScript Implementation
+# Model Context Protocol PIF TypeScript Implementation

 ## Overview
 This project implements the Model Context Protocol (MCP) as a practical embodiment of the Personal Intelligence Framework (PIF).
 Through structured tools and progressive interaction patterns, it creates spaces for meaningful development of understanding between humans and AI.